iam-ictm/redcat-uartpilot/README.md

 * *count_messages* - Arduino application for testing, which counts the number of received and valid messages

 * *uart-shell.py* - Simple commandline interface for sending UARTPilot commands over a serial connection

+# Revision History

+## v1.0.0 (2017-02-23)

+* First successfull integration of the whole chan from QGroundcontrol to Hymog